Black Sea Fleet: 1877 conflict with Turkey

 In 1870 Russia had repudiated the limitations imposed on its navy in the Treaty of Paris.
 However, when the Russo-Turkish War of 1877–1878 began, Russian naval forces in the region remained weak.
-According to analysis by Alfred Brainard, during the "The lack of an effective Russian navy on the Black Sea dominated the Russian strategy in the Balkans throughout the war".
+While the fleet possessed a number of ironclads, their seaworthiness was poor and, together with the employment of mines, they were used largely for defence against a more powerful Turkish fleet.
+According to analysis by Alfred Brainard, during "The lack of an effective Russian navy on the Black Sea dominated the Russian strategy in the Balkans throughout the war".
 In the aftermath of the conflict, Russia moved to reconstitute its naval strength and fortifications in the Black Sea so as to avoid facing similar vulnerability in the future.

+Despite having emerged victorious in the war with Turkey, through the 1878 Treaty of Berlin the other Great Powers limited the scope of Russia's victory.
+Notably, the Treaty reaffirmed that warships could not pass through the Turkish Straits in peacetime thereby effectively confining Russia's Black Sea Fleet to that body of water.

 1905 revolution

 The Black Sea Fleet would play an instrumental political role in the 1905 Russian Revolution with the crew of the battleship revolting in 1905 soon after the Navy's defeat in the Russo-Japanese War.
 The revolt acquired a symbolic character in the lead up to the Russian Revolutions of 1917 and after, as portrayed in the 1925 film by Sergei Eisenstein, Battleship Potemkin.
 Lenin referred to the Potemkin uprising as “the dress rehearsal” for the 1917 Revolution.